 - Suitable for a wide range of climatic conditions

 - Pest and disease resistant

 - Readily available in the year of release

 - Easily propagated by asexual or seed propagation

 As fond as I am of perennial geraniums, not all of them are winners in the flower border.
 Some spread so quickly they are better used as groundcovers and others, like “Johnson’s Blue” put on a brief show and then turn ugly unless cut back and cared for.
 In the interest of full disclosure, I tried Geranium 'Rozanne' a couple of years ago.
 She is a beauty, staying compact and producing flushes of vivid violet-blue flowers.
-But I did manage to kill her without much effort.
-I had to move my plant in August and then completely forgot to water her.
-I can’t really blame the plant for not making it, so I will I’ve her another try.
+I somehow managed to kill my first plant, but I have since planted several more and they are growing well beyond expectations.

 The features that made Geranium ‘Rozanne’ get noticed were her brilliant violet-blue blossoms and the fact that she repeat blooms throughout the summer, with minimal care.
 Unlike Geranium ‘Johnson’s Blue’, which gives a great initial show and then falls over itself unless you trim it back for a sparse second show, ‘Rozanne’ is a true repeat bloomer.
 You won’t have a full flush of flowers all summer, but she’ll keep plodding along until fall.
 A shearing in mid-summer will help freshen up the spent foliage and encourage more blooms.

 The blossoms are larger than ‘Johnson’s Blue’ too.
 Averaging about 2 - 2 ½” across, they have violet veining and small white centers, which set off the blue even more.
 Even the finely cut foliage is attractive and it turns wonderful shades of bronze-red in the fall.